Polifemo (opera): Act 2

 Aci and Galatea express their love despite foreboding feelings of fear (Tacito movi e tardo).

 Act 3

-Scene 1: A rock near Mount Etna, at the foot of which in a shady bower is Aci and Galatea.
+Scene 1: A rock near Mount Etna, at the foot of which in a shady bower where Aci and Galatea are located.

 Polifemo admonishes Galatea (Fugace Galatea).
 He would have gladly been a water nymph to be with her.
 But he is more powerful than Jove and will bring about vengeance because of her refusal.
 He throws the rock and kills Aci.